danielsobrado/personal-blog/content/english/blog/dot-product.md

 If the two vectors are in opposite directions, the dot product will be negative.
 This is because the product of any two vectors in opposite directions will always be negative.

+# What is a Dot Product?

+# Interpreting the Dot Product

+# Practical Examples

+# Visualizing the Dot Product

+# Cons

+* Limited to Euclidean Space: The standard dot product is applicable only in Euclidean space.
+* Dependent on Magnitude: The dot product is affected not just by the angle between two vectors, but also by the magnitude of the vectors.
+This means that two vector pairs with the same orientation but different lengths will have distinct dot products.
+This can be a disadvantage in some circumstances, such as when you're just concerned in the direction of the vectors.
+* Limited Contextual Information: In text analysis, two documents may have a high dot product because they use similar words, but those words might be used in entirely different contexts, leading to potential misinterpretation of the similarity.
+* No Cross-Dimensional Information: In 3D space, the dot product won't tell you if two vectors are twisting around each other.
+This information can only be obtained using a different operation known as the cross product.